theawesomecoder61/drc-test/README.md

 - Gamepad BASE

 ## Usage
-### ·HBL Version
+### Aroma
+Download `drctest.wuhb` from [https://github.com/theawesomecoder61/drc-test/releases/latest] and place it on your Wii U SD card at `sd:/wiiu/apps/drctest/`.
+It will appear on your Wii U home screen.

+### Tiramisu and legacy CFWs
-Take the contents of `<drctest hbl.zip>` here: [https://github.com/Pokes303/drc-test/releases/latest] and place them on your WiiU SD Card at sd:/wiiu/apps/
+Download `drctest.rpx` from [https://github.com/theawesomecoder61/drc-test/releases/latest] and place it on your Wii U SD card at `sd:/wiiu/apps/drctest/`.
+It will appear in the Homebrew Launcher.

-### ·Channel Version
-Take the contents of `<drctest channel.zip>` here: [https://github.com/Pokes303/drc-test/releases/latest], then move the folder `<drctest channel>` to sd:/install/
-Put the SD Card on your WiiU and install the contents with WUP Installer GX2

 ## Compiling
 On Linux or WSL, download and install devkitPro's wut package: [https://github.com/devkitPro/wut] and follow the initial instructions for compiling projects (No extra libraries are needed), then clone the repository, unzip the files and write on the command line: